jcsonofashepherd/jcsonofashepherd.github.io/README.md

 # Portfolio
-jQuery website that showcases owner's information and projects
+website that showcases owner's information and projects